andycroll/andycroll.com/_posts/2008/2008-03-01-previous-versions-of-this-site.markdown

 ![2009-era andycroll.com](/images/2009/business-card-site.png)

-Featured in a few collection posts and the book [Web Designers Idea Book 2](http://thewebdesignersideabook.com/books/volume-2/)
+Featured in a few collection posts and the book Web Designers Idea Book 2 (dead)